BlenTesfaye/MovieMatrix/README.md

   ## Review and Rating System:
 - Allow users to leave text-based reviews and numerical ratings for movies.
   ## User Management:
-- Enable user registration with a username. authentication and authorization for secure access to the app.
+- Enable user to access app with a username/ name. aple to display intrests
 --------------------------------------------------------------------------------------------------------------------------------------
 ## ERD
 ### for movies model, users model, and reviews and ratings model: